openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

    Ignore this suggestion and continue.<br>

-   You may also find the most recent version of the driver, installation procedure and other information on the `Intel® software for general purpose GPU capabilities`_ site.
+ The most recent version of the driver, installation procedure and other information can also be found on the `Intel® software for general purpose GPU capabilities`_ site.

    .. _Intel® software for general purpose GPU capabilities: https://dgpu-docs.intel.com/index.html